bufbuild-ru/docs/docs/cli/quickstart/index.md

 :::

-The other changes you made to fix lint errors are also breaking changes and would normally need to be addressed.
-However, for the purpose of this tutorial, assume they're approved and leave them in place.

 ## Implement an API

 In this section, you'll implement a `PetStoreService` client and server, both of which you can run on the command line.